avsm/perscon.net/_wip/friend-recommendations-and-address-book-privacy.md

 It's this last comment that is concerning.
 Mostly because it's true.

 Path wasn't alone in quietly scraping users' data.
-Although they didn't suffer the same backlash, sites like Instagram, Twitter, Foursquare and others were also taking copies of users' address books, without the users' explicit knowledge.
+Although they didn't suffer the same backlash, sites like Instagram, Twitter, Foursquare and others were also taking copies of users' address books.
+All without the users' explicit knowledge.

 It appears that in the race to create excellent, well-designed user experiences, the simple act of *informing users what you're doing* with their data is completely overlooked.
 Perhaps it's one dialog box too far for the developers?

 The surprising thing that's come out of this isn't only that data-copying is so prevalent but the attitude that it's somehow Apple's responsibility.
+Since Apple explicitly didn't lock-down address book access, it must be acceptable to do whatever you want with it.
+Apple may be at fault for allowing unfettered access but their guidelines do state that:

+> 17.1 Apps cannot transmit data about a user without obtaining the user's prior permission and providing the user with access to information about how and where the data will be used

+> 17.2 Apps that require users to share personal information, such as email address and date of birth, in order to function will be rejected

-Since Apple didn't lock-down address book access, it must be acceptable to do whatever you want with it.
-This viewpoint also seems to be shared by two US Congressmen, who promptly sent a letter to Apple asking for clarification on data access.
+The meaning of "data about a user" could be considered a little ambiguous and this viewpoint also seems to be shared by two US Congressmen, who promptly sent a letter to Apple asking for clarification on data access.

-In general, I find this view to be counter-productive.
-Apple may be at fault for allowing unfettered access, but it's still the social networks who wrote the code to copy data, *without user prompting*.
-Those networks should hold also themselves to higher standards.
+In general, I find the annoyance directed at Apple to be counter-productive.
+Despite the seemingly failed app approval process, it's still the social networks who wrote the code to copy data, *without user prompting*.
+Claiming that it's Apple's fault for 'letting them get away with it' seems disingenuous.
+Those networks should hold themselves to higher standards.

-Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over personal data and your 'digital footprint' is becoming a more visible topic.
+Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over personal data and your '[lifelong digital footprint][horizon-institute]' is becoming a more visible topic.
 As well it should be.

 ### Rough timeline of events